-Effective December 1, 2016, the District and New Developer entered into a Facilities Funding and Acquisition Agreement.
-Pursuant to the Facilities Funding and Acquisition Agreement, the District acknowledged New Developer has incurred organization expenses that are subject to reimbursement once the District issues bonds.
-In addition, the New Developer has agreed to advance the District funds necessary to fund construction related expenses on a periodic basis for fiscal years 2017 through 2025.
+Effective December 1, 2016, the District and Second Creek Holdings, LLC (Developer) entered into a Facilities Funding and Acquisition Agreement.
+Pursuant to the Facilities Funding and Acquisition Agreement, the District acknowledged Developer has incurred organization expenses that are subject to reimbursement once the District issues bonds.
+In addition, the Developer has agreed to advance the District funds necessary to fund construction related expenses on a periodic basis for fiscal years 2017 through 2025.
 Estimated costs to complete construction are \$30,000,000.
-Advances made by the New Developer shall accrue interest at 8% per annum from the Organization Date for organization expenses and from the date verified costs were incurred by the New Developer for construction related expenses.
-Payments by the District to the New Developer shall first be applied to unpaid interest and then to outstanding principal due.
+Advances made by the Developer shall accrue interest at 8.00% per annum from the Organization Date for organization expenses.
+Payments by the District to the Developer shall first be applied to unpaid interest and then to outstanding principal due.